GA-TBD/car_finder/REAME.md

   * restrict resources / session stuff
   * hide show elements/features based
     on if you are logged in or not
+  * double check that user calls on the layout page all work (blocks out appropriately depending on user/guest)

 * views